|

 Rubber Tree

 These evergreen trees from India have large dark green leaves and can grow as medium-sized houseplants or into larger tree-like indoor plants.
-They provide more oxygen than any other plant and also make great air filters.
+They provide more oxygen than any other plant and make great air filters.

 Pet toxicity: This plant is toxic to both cats and dogs.